 Her Husband Helped Steal $4.5 Billion.
 He Just Filed for Divorce From His Cell.

-Tim Leissner, former Goldman Sachs star banker and husband to model and entrepreneur Kimora Lee Simmons, is apparently a multi-tasker.
-Currently serving a two-year federal prison sentence, he has officially filed for divorce from Simmons, citing — with breathtaking audacity — "irreconcilable differences."
-The filing comes from a man who admitted to helping loot Malaysia's sovereign wealth fund in a scandal so vast it financed luxury yachts, international bribes, and the Hollywood film The Wolf of Wall Street.
+Tim Leissner, former Goldman Sachs banker and husband to model and entrepreneur Kimora Lee Simmons, is apparently a multi-tasker.
+Currently serving a two-year federal prison sentence, he has officially filed for divorce from Simmons, citing โ with breathtaking audacity โ "irreconcilable differences."
+Leissner signed the divorce papers on February 4, two days before surrendering to a federal correctional facility in Pennsylvania.
+The court documents were filed April 20.

 Source: E!
 News